-- Increasing general awareness of autism and autism spectrum disorders among Members of Congress and policy analysts in federal government;
+- Increasing awareness about autism spectrum disorder among Members of Congress and policy analysts in federal government,

-- Educating Members of Congress on current and future research initiatives regarding autism;
+- Educating Members of Congress about current and future research initiatives regarding autism,

-- Serving as a forum where autism-related policy issues can be exchanged, debated, and discussed;
+- Serving as a forum where autism-related policy issues can be discussed,

-- Bringing together public, private, and government entities to pursue legislative initiatives that will help facilitate advanced treatments—and ultimately a cure—for autism spectrum disorders.
+- Bringing together public, private, and government entities to pursue legislative initiatives that will help facilitate advanced treatments for autism spectrum disorder,

-Please keep in mind that these are general goals for CARE.
-We are open to suggestions from the families, friends, and loved ones on the front lines of the war on autism.
-I want to personally thank each and every one of the parents and families who have dedicated themselves not only to their loved ones affected with autism, but also to raising awareness of the need for federal attention to this devastating and life-long disorder.
+I want to thank each and every one of the parents and families who have dedicated themselves to raising awareness about the need for federal attention to this challenging life-long disorder.